-Further recognition of the College as one of its important agencies for higher education was given when the General Assembly in 1879 assigned to it a number of the free scholarships which had been founded some years before for the education of those intending to teach in the Public Schools of the State.
+Further recognition of the College as one of its important agencies for higher education was given when the General Assembly in 1878 assigned to it a number of the free scholarships which had been founded some years before for the education of those intending to teach in the Public Schools of the State.
 For the better preparation of such students the College has established a course in Pedagogy.
 In this sense, therefore, the College is a State institution; but its hospitality has been extended as well to those who come from many other States.

 During the last twenty years the College has maintained a steady advance in all directions.
-It might almost be called the "Building Era."
-Whereas, up to 1886, it had erected but three buildings, costing altogether less than \$30,000; it has since that time erected nineteen buildings, costing Two Hundred Thousand dollars, including equipment and apparatus.
+This might almost be called the "Building Era."
+Whereas, up to 1886, it had erected but three buildings, costing altogether less than \$30,000; it has since that time erected nineteen buildings, costing Three Hundred Thousand dollars, including equipment and apparatus.

 Western Maryland College came in with the advent of modern educational ideas, and, unhampered by traditions, it has been free to build for the present and the future.
+14 [1909

 It led the way in that form of co-education which is rapidly displacing both the absolute separation of the sexes and the education of them in the same classes.
 It was the first College in the State to employ a Physical Director and to build a Gymnasium; and its recognition of Libraries and Laboratories as indispensable adjuncts to the class-room has resulted in adequate and constantly growing provision in these directions.

 The last undertaking of the College has been to raise an Endowment Fund.
 The Trustees and the Alumni have had committees prosecuting the work with gratifying success, the former aiming at \$50,000, the latter at \$10,000.
-It is expected that within a year at least both these sums will be realized and safely invested.
+Both these sums have been realized and safely invested.
+But a much greater endowment must be raised before the hopes and ambitions of its friends are realized.